 If provisions in this bulleted list conflict, the court must follow the most restrictive provisions.
+If more specific direction is provided in this order, this order controls.

 - 3. Courts must continue to expand the use of remote hearings as much as possible to reduce any backlog and to dispose of new cases efficiently and safely.
 Courts must follow any virtual hearing mandates and should consider best practice guidance, if any, when issued and posted on the Kansas judicial branch website and any updates that follow.
 When mandates or guidance and related updates are issued, it will be announced on the Kansas judicial branch website and communicated to chief judges. - 4.
 Steps must be taken to ensure members of the public exercise appropriate physical distancing in any court office, courtroom, or other portion of any facility being used for a court proceeding.
-These steps may include requiring appointments and must include marking six-foot distances in any area where people are likely to congregate.
+These steps may include requiring appointments and must include marking six-foot distances in any area where people are likely to congregate or utilizing engineering adjustments approved by a local health officer.
 Any public area that cannot be adapted for appropriate physical distancing must be or remain closed. - 5.
-For any court not operating under 2020-PR-049, a hearing (including a jury trial) can be conducted with no more than the number of people who can remain at least six feet apart in the courtroom or any other facility used by the court for a proceeding.
+For any court not operating under 2020-PR-049, a hearing (including a jury trial) can be conducted with no more than the number of people who can be accommodated with six-foot of physical distance between people or engineering adjustments approved by a local health officer in the courtroom or any other facility used by the court for a proceeding.
 All surfaces must be cleaned between hearings.
 All hearings must also comply with applicable recommendations for mass gatherings in Ad Astra: A plan to Reopen Kansas, unless the departmental justice authorizes a waiver of these provisions.
 If a public health order or guidance restricts the number of people who may be gathered, the court must abide by that restriction. - 6.
 Courts not operating under 2020-PR-049 may resume holding jury proceedings, regardless of whether there is a constitutional speedy trial issue, after the chief judge has complied with the following: - Consulted with the head of the local public health department or his or her designee to determine how to resume jury proceedings given local risk and the facilities available; and - Developed written plans approved by the Office of Judicial Administration for implementing the Supreme Court mandates regarding resuming jury proceedings that will be posted on the Kansas judicial branch website along with best practice guidance. - 7.
 The Supreme Court Mandates and Guidance Regarding Resuming Jury Proceedings may be updated periodically.
 Updates will be announced on the Kansas judicial branch website and communicated to chief judges.
 Courts are responsible for complying with updated mandates.